wanderdust/newsletter/content/posts/013_qwerty_to_dvorak/index.md

 **Have you noticed any physical benefits or drawbacks?**

-Can't say I have seen any benefits.
 My life feels the same as it did when I typed qwerty.
 Except for the bragging rights of being a nerd.

 **Any tips for anyone who wants to learn?**

-Keep your expectations low.
-Your progression will depend on how much and how well you practice, but it is likely to take some time before you reach a speed you are happy enough with.
+The first thing I would recommend when learning dvorak is to have your expectations set very low.
+Your progress will depend on how much effort you put into learning.
+In some cases, over practising won't make you learn faster.
+What works best is to do consistently practice a little bit each day.

-If you are switching because you want to type faster, it is very likely that DVORAK won't help.
-I've seen people type at ridiculous speeds with Qwerty (200WPM+).
+Also, to get faster you need to keep practising.
+Using it full time in your every day work will only get you so far, but if you want to type really fast (70WPM +) you need to keep the practice going.
+I stopped practising after week 8, and after 7 months I've plateaued at 65-70WPM.
+This speed is good enough for me.

-If you want to learn, remember it will take time, and make sure to try and enjoy the process.
+If I can give one tip, is that slow is fast: focusing on accuracy and making few mistakes will get you faster speeds than fast typing where you have to keep correcting mistakes.
+It will also stop you from learning bad habbits.

-**I read a blog post from you where you mention you use vim, how was re-learning VIM mappings in DVORAK?**
+**I read a blog post from you where you mention you use vim.
+How was re-learning VIM mappings in DVORAK?**

 I started learning Dvorak only after a couple months of using vim, so my vim knowledge was not so extensive that it would bother me te re-learn it.
 The nice thing about VIM is that the key mappings have actual meanings (`diw` -> delete in word; `vt;` -> view to next colon ';'), so it is quite easy to keep using them with the new layout.